 Launching balloons in Antarctica during the austral summer has two big advantages.
 A persistent high-pressure system forms a unique counterclockwise circulation called a polar vortex in the upper atmosphere above the continent.
 These upper-level winds guide balloons around the continent, letting scientists recover their instruments near the launch site once the mission concludes.
 Constant daylight during the Antarctic summer minimizes day-night temperature fluctuations, which is an important factor for long-duration flights.

-Brian Rauch (right), a Research Assistant Professor at Washington University in St. Louis, and Washington University graduate student Nathan Walsh work on SuperTIGER in Payload Building 2 at McMurdo Station, Antarctica.
-The instrument is scheduled to begin it’s second flight in December.
+Brian Rauch (right), a Research Assistant Professor at Washington University in St. Louis, and Washington University graduate student Nathan Walsh work on SuperTIGER in Payload Building 2 at McMurdo Station, Antarctica, in preparation for December 2017 launch opportunities.